Bibliography

 chevron-rightProduct Carbon Footprinthashtag

-In the context of carbon accounting, four main scales are generally distinguished : territory, individual, product and organisation. .
+Within carbon accounting, one generally distinguishes four main scales : territory, individual, product and organisation.

-⏳[WIP] ABC and its community will position themselves on the adaptation of the Bilan Carbone® Organisation principles to the product and territory scales.
-Future reflections will focus on the Product footprint and the Territory footprint.
+⏳[WIP] The ABC and its community will position themselves on adapting the principles of the Bilan Carbone® Organisation to the product and territory scales.
+Future reflections will focus on the Product footprint, and on the Territory footprint.

 Initiatives exist.
 For example the proposal for a new climate indicatorarrow-up-right (SCAP) to assess the compatibility of products or services with the objectives of the Paris agreements

-⏳[WIP] A bibliographic review is underway and will be available soon.
+⏳[WIP] A bibliographic review is underway and will be made available soon.

 chevron-rightIndividual Carbon Footprint (or personal carbon footprint)hashtag

-In the context of carbon accounting, four main scales are generally distinguished : territory, individual, product and organisation. .
+Within carbon accounting, one generally distinguishes four main scales : territory, individual, product and organisation.

-A reference method published by ABC frames the method for estimating an individual's footprint to provide exhaustive and educational information on their climate contribution and levers for action.
+A reference method published by the ABC frames the method for estimating an individual's footprint in order to provide comprehensive and educational information on their climate contribution and their levers for action.

 🔗 For more information: https://www.empreinte-carbone-personnelle.com/arrow-up-right